Peter Stackpole

-Peter Stackpole (1913-1997) was an American photographer.
-Along with Alfred Eisenstaedt, Margaret Bourke-White, and Thomas McAvoy, he was one of Life Magazines first staff photographers and remained with the publication until 1960.
-He won a George Polk Award in 1954 for a photograph taken 100 feet underwater, and taught photography at the Academy of Art University.
+Peter Stackpole (June 15, 1913 – May 11, 1997) was an American photojournalist.
+He was one of Life magazine's first staff photographers and remained with the publication until 1961.
+Stackpole shot 26 cover portraits for the magazine.

+He first gained notice for his photos of bridge construction in the San Francisco Bay in the 1930s.
+Hired by Life magazine, he captured many notable snapshots of film stars in the 1940s and 1950s.
+During World War II, his combat camera work during the Battle of Saipan was praised.
+He won a George Polk Award in 1953 for a photograph of a diver 100 feet under water, and he taught photography at the Academy of Art University.
 He also wrote a column in U.S. Camera for fifteen years.
 He was the son of sculptor Ralph Stackpole.